longturn/freeciv21/docs/Playing/how-to-play.rst

 takes more moves for your :unit:`Settlers` to reach the planned city center of the city.
 In Smallpoxing you only have to move a few tiles.
 With Largepoxing you have to move twice the distance and time (in turns).

-There is a third stragey.
+There is a third strategy.
 It is not called “Midpoxing” per se, but the strategy is similar to a middle ground between the Smallpoxing and Largepoxing strategies.
 Here is an example of a Midpoxing strategy:

 .. _Midpoxing: